Completing and extending shellings of vertex decomposable complexes: Vertex decomposable complexes and shelling completions

 Our main result generalizes this observation for the class of vertex decomposable complexes.

-\begin{thm} Suppose $\Delta$ is a $d$-dimensional vertex decomposable simplicial complex on ground set $V$.
-Then either $\Delta$ is full over $V$ or there exists a linear order on $V$ such that if $F$ is the revlex smallest $(d+1)$-subset of $V$ not contained in $\Delta$ then the simplicial complex generated by $\Delta \cup \{F\}$ is vertex decomposable. \end{thm}
+\begin{thm} Suppose $\Delta$ is a pure $d$-dimensional vertex decomposable simplicial complex on ground set $V$.
+Then either $\Delta$ is full over $V$ or there exists a linear order on $V$ such that if $F$ is the revlex smallest $(d+1)$-subset of $V$ not contained in $\Delta$ then the simplicial complex $\Delta \cup \langle F \rangle$ is vertex decomposable. \end{thm}

 \begin{proof} We use induction on $d$, then on $n = |V|$.
 Note that for $d=-1$ the statement is trivial.
 If $d=0$ then $\Delta$ is either full (it consists of all $\{v\}$ for $v\in V$) or adding any missing element in $V$ results in a vertex decomposable complex.
 For any $d \geq 1$, the case $n=d+1$ is true since $\Delta$ is a simplex on $V$ and hence is full.